 Farmleigh House, Dublin.
 Helen Hancock (soprano) and Órán Halligan present “The Garden of Eden” – a lush programme inspired by nature and the longing for the forbidden fruit!
 Music by Haydn, Mozart, Schubert, Strauss, Clara Schumann, Lili Boulanger and Amy Beach with nature inspired gems like Vaughan William’s Silent Noon and Ernest Chausson’s Le Colibri.

-25th March 2023 at 7.30pm A Concert for Samuel: Musical evening in aid of Barretstown.
+25th March 2023 A Concert for Samuel: Musical evening in aid of Barretstown.

-9th February 2023 at 1.20pm, St. Ann’s, Dawson St, Dublin.
+9th February 2023 St. Ann’s, Dawson St, Dublin.
 Lunchtime recital with pianist Órán Halligan.
 Programme included “With Verdure Clad” from Haydn’s Creation and songs by Schubert, Clara Schumann, Strauss, Hahn and Stanford.

 June 24th 2022, 8pm.
 Yeats Tower, Thoor Ballylee, Galway.
 Catriona McElhinney Grimes (piano) and Helen Hancock performed a lovely programme of French songs, lieder and Irish songs.
 This concert also showcased local young rising star, violinist Kitty Sabry.